siboehm/awesome-learn-datascience/README.md

 *If you want to know more about Data Science but don't know where to start this list is for you!* :chart_with_upwards_trend:

 No previous knowledge required but Python and statistics basics will definitely come in handy.
-These ressources have been used successfully for many beginners at my local Data Science student group [ML-KA](http://ml-ka.de/).
+These resources have been used successfully for many beginners at my local Data Science student group [ML-KA](http://ml-ka.de/).

 ## What is Data Science?